- About Us

 Mad Science Camps (ages 4-12)

 All Mad Science Camps are 1-week (5 days) long, Monday through Friday.
 Camp lengths may vary from half-day (3 hours) to full day (6 or 7 hours).
+Many locations.
 Start times vary by location.

 MADE for Kids-Concordia University Theater Arts Camp (grades 2-8)